Detailed Action

 Regarding claim 3, Prabhakar discloses,

 a communication control method performed by a core network apparatus ((a mobile device UE may access standalone non-public networks SNPNs in various different locations as equivalent SNPNs eSNPNs corresponding to a home SNPN of the device.
 The device may obtain a list of eSNPNs corresponding to the home SNPN, and may access a second SNPN at a location different from a location of the home SNPN, in response to identifying the second SNPN and the list including the second SNPN as an eSNPN corresponding to the home SNPN of the device.
 The eSNPNs may include roaming eSNPNs ReSNPNs for accessing an enterprise NPN globally and/or at various different locations.
 The eSNPN/ReSNPN list may be maintained in a new network identifier management function NMF.
 NPNs may be implemented as network slice instances NSIs via identifying data in the single network slice selection assistance information S-NSSAI.
-Multiple credentialed SNPNs of a UE may be prioritized for access by the UE – ABSTRACT, Figs. 3, 4, 10, 13, 14, paragraphs 0005 – 0006, 0203, 0206), the method comprising;
+Multiple credentialed SNPNs of a UE may be prioritized for access by the UE – ABSTRACT, Figs. 3, 4, 10, 13, 14, paragraphs 0005 – 0006, 0203, 0206), the communication control method comprising;

-in a case that a registration procedure, initiated by a User Equipment UE, for onboarding service in Stand-alone Non-Public Network SNPN is being performed (when the UE is registering in or on an SNPN.
+in a case that a registration procedure, initiated by a User Equipment UE, for onboarding services in a Stand-alone Non-Public Network SNPN is being performed (when the UE is registering in or on an SNPN.
 The UE may send a registration request RR to the AMF servicing the SNPN, with the RR including the necessary credentials – Figs. 10/1004, 13/1302, paragraphs 0203, 0206),

-transmitting a registration accept message or a registration reject message ((the RA message or a registration reject RR message, and transmit the lists to the UE as part of the RA message or RR message – Figs. 10/1008, 13/1308, paragraphs 0203, 0206),
+transmitting a registration accept message or a registration reject message ((the RA message or a registration reject RR message, and transmit the lists to the UE as part of the RA message or RR message – Figs. 10/1008, 13/1308, paragraphs 0203, 0206), wherein:

 Kedalagudde teaches, user equipment UE onboarding and remote provisioning for non-public networks NPNs.
 The embodiments allow UEs to get network connectivity to an onboarding server and/or onboarding NPN so that the UEs can be provisioned with subscription credentials and configuration information for establishing connectivity with the NPN (ABSTRACT, Figs. 1 – 3, 8, 11, paragraphs 0005, 0006).